reduxjs/react-redux/CONTRIBUTING.md

 pnpm test:watch
 ```

-To perform linting with `eslint`, run the following:
+To perform linting with `oxlint`, run the following:

 ```
 pnpm lint